Skip to main content

 If you were previously paid into a Post Office card account and cannot open or manage a bank account you will automatically have been moved to the new Payment Exception Service between August 2021 and May 2022.

-The new service replaces both Post Office card accounts (POca) and Her Majesty’s Government Payment Exception Service (HMGPES).
+The new service replaces both Post Office card accounts (POCA) and Her Majesty’s Government Payment Exception Service (HMGPES).

-It is a voucher based service which can be paid by Payment Card, SMS text or Pdf via email.
+It is a voucher based service which can be paid by Payment Card, SMS text or PDF via email.

 To cash the voucher, customers can present their card, phone or printed voucher with the appropriate proof of identity to any Post Office branch or PayPoint outlet and exchange the vouchers for cash.